vaibhavrawat24/Sneaker-Wreck/README.md

 ### Prerequisites

 - Python and Django installed on your system.
-- SQL database (e.g., MySQL or PostgreSQL) configured.
+- SQL database (e.g., SQLite) configured.

 ### Setup